mikmik19/mikmik19.github.com/_posts/2020-11-28-colors-of-public-art.md

 <div id="publicArtSmoothBraid">
 </div>

 Now that is more like it.
-The gap between the years is not intentional, but it does quite nicely mark the transitions from year to year.
+There is a slight kink at the beginning and end of the curves, but that is accecptable for now.

 Now we need to make the lines look more like paint.
 I would like to add some texture and perhaps a gradient.